MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 The value to determine how long deleted records are available to be restored is set in the [RecycleBinConfig.CleanupIntervalInDays](reference/entities/recyclebinconfig.md#BKMK_CleanupIntervalInDays) column where the [Name](reference/entities/recyclebinconfig.md#BKMK_Name) column value is `organization`.
 Every other row in the `RecycleBinConfig` table has a `CleanupIntervalInDays` column value of `-1`.
 This value indicates it uses the same values set for the `organization` table.

 To specify a different value for another table, set the `CleanupIntervalInDays` column value where the `Name` matches the logical name of the table.
-While this column allows values up to 2,147,483,647, we recommend not setting it higher than 30.
+This column allows values up to 30, we recommend not setting it unless different from organization default value.

  ### [SDK for .NET](#tab/sdk)